Transhumanism is a Trap

 - Making the healthcare, technology, and medicine that extend life a human right and free to everyone, somehow…

-- Dissolving individual nations and borders to enable mass migration and mixing of large populations groups.
+- Dissolving individual nations and borders to enable mass migration and mixing of large population groups.

 - Centralized control and management of institutions of government, education, science, etc.